- Look inside popular Qatar Airways Business Class on the A380

 - How to book this flight for only $495 + 104,000 Qantas Points

-So you're thinking of booking a business class seat to Europe with a stop in the Middle East or flying the same aircraft on the route on QR906 or QR908 back to Australia?
+So you're thinking of booking a Business Class seat to Europe with a stop in the Middle East or flying the same aircraft on QR906 or QR908 back to Australia?
 I put the 2017 Skytrax Airline of the Year, Qatar Airways, to the test to find out if you should you spend your credit card rewards points on this flight.

 - Airline: Qatar Airways

 - Cost: 104,000 Qantas Points plus $495 AUD in taxes